zowe/zowe-explorer-vscode/docs/README-Extending.md

 - [vscode-extension-samples](https://github.com/Microsoft/vscode-extension-samples)

 I is also recommended to set-up a development environment for Zowe Explorer itself following the instructions in [README-Developer.md](README-Developer.md) to learn its codebase and study of the extensibility API's implementations.

+The Zowe Explorer API package provided in this GitHub repository is comprised of three sub-packages for different use cases.
+Modules from these sub-packages will be used in the description of the various extension cases below:

+- [profiles](../packages/zowe-explorer-api/src/profiles): Contains the API declarations as well as an implementation for an in-memory Zowe CLI profiles cache.
+All modules in this folder have been written completely independent of VS Code and can therefore be reused also in other NPM packages such as Zowe CLI plugins.
+- [tree](../packages/zowe-explorer-api/src/tree): Contains VS Code-specific APIs such as the interfaces used to overlay the VS Code tree views with additional Zowe Explorer data.
+These interfaces can be used to navigate the Zowe Explorer tree views for the implementation of extensions that implement additional menus and operations.
+- [security](packages/zowe-explorer-api/src/security): Contains VS Code-specific APIs for initializing and accessing the secure credentials store used by Zowe.

 ## Zowe Explorer extension dependencies and activation